Using images in content

 How to make navigational maps accessible

-- Leave alt text empty (treat as decorative) only if the map adds no additional information beyond the text.
+• Leave alt text empty only if the map adds no additional information beyond the text.

-- If the nearby page text refers to the map or expects users to use it, add short alt text to identify the map.
+• If the page refers to the map or expects users to use it, add short alt text.

 Example: navigational map